crossingts/cybersecurityfoundations/6.-practical-foundations-in-ethical-hacking/defensive-cybersecurity-technologies/firewalls/README.md

 Stateful and stateless firewalls serve different purposes in network security, each with its own advantages.
 Here’s a comparison highlighting the **advantages of stateful firewalls over stateless firewalls**:

 #### **Advantages of Stateful Firewalls:**

+Most modern firewalls (e.g., NGFW) are stateful by default due to their security advantages.

 1. **Context-Aware Traffic Filtering**
    * Stateful firewalls track the **state** of active connections (e.g., TCP handshakes, UDP sessions), allowing them to make smarter decisions.